 Bernhard Doll is a serial entrepreneur in IT and service industries and expert for strategic innovation management.
 He studied Computer Sciences (Dipl.-Inf.) and holds a Master’s degree (M.Sc.) focusing on Social Sciences and Psychology from TU München, with study visits in Sydney and Hong Kong.
 Bernhard Doll received his Ph.D. on the subject of innovation management and entrepreneurship from TU München.

 Since 2010, Bernhard Doll has been a research fellow at the Leipzig Graduate School of Management (HHL).
 He is a member of the Peter-Pribilla-Foundation, the European Academy of Management and the Academy of Management (USA).
 Bernhard Doll holds positions on supervisory boards of a number of IT and service companies and serves as a lecturer for innovation management at universities, including TU München / UC Berkeley (EMBA), University of St. Gallen (HSG) and University Erlangen-Nuremberg.
 Bernhard Doll is also a guest speaker at a number of conferences and universities around the world.
-The focus of his publications and lectures is on:
+The focus of his projects is on:

 Christian Schüller has designed and implemented individual software applications for 15 years.
 He studied information technology and economics at the TU München where he obtained his doctorate in innovation management and user experience.
 Based on his interdisciplinary approach to software and strategy development, Christian makes sure, that software products are not only implemented in a technically efficient way using state-of-the-art technologies, but are also adapted optimally to the business processes in order to fulfill customer needs in the best possible way.
 The focus of his projects is on: